 - 250g cream cheese at room temperature

-- Cream the butter, sugar and eggs until light and fluffy.
+- Gradually add the sugar and beat for 3 minutes until fluffy.

-- Allow the cupcakes to cool slightly in their tin before turning out onto a wire rack
+- Allow to cool in the tin for 15 minutes, then turn out onto a wire rack.

 - Cream the butter and icing sugar together until well mixed.